The Families Stage Play: Emotion, Conversation, and an Unforgettable Experience

 The 2018 production still of The Families at 34 Brigade Artillery Obinze Barracks, Owerri.

-One of the biggest highlights of the play was the intersex storyline, which sparked meaningful conversations around identity, acceptance, and representation.
+One of the biggest highlights of the play was the Intersex storyline, which sparked meaningful conversations around identity, acceptance, and representation.
 It was bold, important, and one of the reasons the production stood out so strongly.

 Mpa Harry and Mrs. Okoro (The Families -2026)